manochh/system-design-primer/README.md

 ## Motivation

-> Learn how to design large-scale systems.
+> Learn how to design large-scale systems.1
 >
 > Prep for the system design interview.